-The Americans with Disabilities Act of 1990 (ADA), as amended, prohibits discrimination on the basis of disability and protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, and other aspects of employment.
+The Americans with Disabilities Act of 1990 (ADA), as amended, including the Americans with Disabilities Act Amendments of 2008 (ADAA), prohibits discrimination on the basis of disability and protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, and other aspects of employment.
 The law also requires that covered entities provide qualified applicants and employees with disabilities with reasonable accommodations that do not impose undue hardship on the employer.
 The law covers applicants and employees of local governments including Park City Municipal Corporation.